***Contains spoilers for seasons one and two

 Just like Elliot, I work hard at staying calm in the face of what must seem to some people an unimaginable degree of vivid, internal violence.

 If you’re surprised that these types of experiences are my norm— don’t be.
 DID is a lot more common than people think.
-According to those same treatment guidelines I referenced earlier, the prevalence rate for studies of the general population is 1% to 3% — that’s between 71.3 and 214 million people worldwide — which for context is roughly equivalent to the entire population of Brazil, and more than the estimate for the number of people born with red hair worldwide.
+According to those same treatment guidelines I referenced earlier, the prevalence rate for studies of the general population is 1% to 3% — that’s between 71.3 and 214 million people worldwide — which for context is roughly equivalent to the entire population of Brazil.
 DID can be profoundly isolating, but Elliot and I are nowhere near alone.

-While I’ve got your attention, I’d love to clarify a couple of points that I’ve noticed floating around Mr. Robot’s media coverage.
+While I’ve got your attention, I’d love to clarify a few things I’ve noticed floating around Mr. Robot’s media coverage.
 They are in no particular order, and I speak only from my own personal experience.

 1. Yes, dissociative parts can beat the living shit out of you.